courselabs/devsecops/labs/compose-build/README.md

 This repo also has a GitHub Actions workflow to build the RNG images using the same Docker Compose files you've been using locally:

-- [rng-build.yml](../../.github/workflows/rng-build.yml) - GitHub workflows use a YAML spec, but if you're not familiar with them you'll see the same `docker-compose` commands being executed.
+- [rng-build.yml](./github/rng-build.yml) - GitHub workflows use a YAML spec, but if you're not familiar with them you'll see the same `docker-compose` commands being executed.

-This is a public repo so you can browse to the workflow output:
+The real images are in a public repo so you can browse to the workflow output:

 https://github.com/courselabs/docker/actions/workflows/rng-build.yml